Superrehtard/old_diaspora_wiki/Interface-Suggestions.md

 ![Public - your post is visible to everyone and can be found by search engines](http://i.imgur.com/nOJeq.jpg)

+**Edit:** I realized that the first tooltip's text is not fully correct, whatever, it's more about the idea.

 ##Messages
   - Have a dropdown menu.
 People have come to expect this after the notification dropdown.
 Also allow middle mouse-button clicking on the icon to go directly to the full notifications/conversations page.